-RECORDED WARNING CARD Extract from the National Show Horse Rules

-This card is for use at EA Official Show Horse events.

-An Official for the purpose of issuing a Yellow Warning

-Card or Recorded Warning Card may be any of the following:

-- An FEI or National accredited Steward

-- An EA Technical Delegate

-- An EA State or National Judge

-See Rule 1.5 and 1.6: Protests, Reports, Appeals, Yellow and Recorded Warning Cards.
-Recorded Warning Cards following a meeting with the party concerned at the event may be issued on the day and when being awarded by an EA Official, should ideally be delivered personally to the rider/owner/exhibitor/member, together with an explanation as to why it is being issued and the possible consequences of any further offences being committed.
-In the case of a rider being under the age of 18 years, a Parent/Guardian must be present when personally delivering the Recorded Warning Card.
-If after reasonable efforts the rider cannot be notified during the period of the event that they have received a Recorded Warning Card, the rider must be notified within 14 (fourteen) days of the event.
-A Recorded Warning Card may be issued in addition to any other sanction(s) that may be issued in accordance with the EA General Regulations and/or the relevant Sport Rules.
+EA WARNING CARD RECORDED WARNING CARD Extract from the National Show Horse Rules Event: Date: EQUESTRIAN AUSTRALIAThis card is for use at EA Official Show Horse events.An Official for the purpose of issuing a Yellow Warning Person Card or Recorded Warning Card may be any of the following: Responsible: An FEI or National accredited Steward An EA Technical Delegate Offence: (Please tick one) An EA State or National Judge Feilure to fellow a dimension of an Official (Lodes) See Rule 1.5 and 1.6: Protests, Reports, Appeals, Yellow and Recorded Failure to follow a direction of an Official (Judge) relating to compliance with these rules.
+Warning Cards.
+Recorded Warning Cards following a meeting with the party concerned at the event may be issued on the day and when being awarded by an EA Official, should ideally be delivered personally to the Officials rider/owner/exhibitor/member, together with an explanation as to why Name: it is being issued and the possible consequences of any further offences Officials being committed.
+In the case of a rider being under the age of 18 years, a Jurisdiction: Parent/Guardian must be present when personally delivering the Signature of Recorded Warning Card.
+If after reasonable efforts the rider cannot be Official: notified during the period of the event that they have received a Recorded Warning Card, the rider must be notified within 14 (fourteen) Signature of Person days of the event.
+A Recorded Warning Card may be issued in addition to Responsible: any other sanction(s) that may be issued in accordance with the EA General Regulations and/or the relevant Sport Rules.
 The Official who gives a Recorded Warning Card, will advise the Organising Committee who will advise the State Branch CEO and State Show Horse Authority (from the State where the event occurred) of the issue of Recorded Warning Card/s and the reasons for its issue within 48 hours after the delivery of the warning to the Person Responsible.
 The State Branch CEO shall advise EA within 72 hours thereafter.
 EA will arrange for the Recorded Warning Card issued to be entered into the EA national database.
 A Recorded Warning Card is a decision arising from the field of play and as such there is no Appeal against the issuing of such a warning.